AtomLens app icon

 1. Choose File > Extract > Split multi-structure SDF into multiple files….

-2. Select an SDF file with more than one structure.
+2. Select an SDF file that contains more than one structure.

-3. AtomLens reports structure count and asks for a target folder.
+3. AtomLens reports the number of structures and asks for a target folder.

-4. Each structure is saved as an individual .sdf file (molecule name is used when available).
+4. Each structure is saved as an individual .sdf file (using molecule name where available).

-5. A progress dialog shows real-time save progress and failed entries.
+5. A progress dialog shows real-time save progress and any failed entries.

 Why Spotlight and Quick Look Matter